My teenager is acting differently. Could it be the beginning of mental illness?

 - KidsHealth is a division of the Nemours Center for Children’s Health Media, provides physician-reviewed information and advice on children’s health and parenting issues, including diseases, nutrition, recipes, and feelings.

 - Teen Help is a website offers resources and information on specific topics related to mental health and general teen development and growth — site information is geared towards teens and it includes a for parents section.

 - Talk.
-They Hear You is an app from SAMHSA that provides parents and caregivers of children and teens ages 9 to 15 with the tools and information they need to start talking with their children early about the dangers of alcohol.
-It includes a suite of materials that helps reinforce the underage drinking prevention campaign’s messages.
+They Hear You is an app from SAMHSA that provides parents and caregivers of children and teens ages 9 to 15 with the tools and information they need to start talking with their children early about the dangers of alcohol and other substance use.
+It includes a suite of materials that provides parents and caregivers information and resources they need to address these issues with their children early and often.
 Available for free on Apple and Android.